roadrunner-server/roadrunner/README.md

 Writing Services:
 --------
-RoadRunner uses service bus to organize it's internal services and their depencies, this approach is similar to PHP Container implementation.
-You can create your own services, event listeners, middlewares and etc.
+RoadRunner uses a service bus to organize its internal services and their dependencies, this approach is similar to the PHP Container implementation.
+You can create your own services, event listeners, middlewares, etc.

-RoadRunner would not start service without a proper config section at the moment, simply add new section to .rr file.
+RoadRunner will not start as a service without a proper config section at the moment.
+To do this, simply add the following section section to your `.rr.yaml` file.

 ```yaml
 service: